duarm/catchme/README.md

 - prev - Plays previous music

-- play-index ID - plays the music the the given ID
+- play-index POS - plays the music the the given POS

 - playlist - Prints the whole playlist to stdout